 The PATH Train Stops and Stations

 Here is a detailed list of stations for PATH New York.
-Please also note that PATH timetables differs according to whether it is a weekend or a weekday.
+Please also note that PATH timetables differ according to whether it is a weekend or a weekday.
 The individual lines are marked in different colors.

-Path from New York to New Jersey
+The path from New York to New Jersey

 - 33rd Street (Midtown Manhattan) to Hoboken